b-lukaszuk/BS_wJ_eng/contents/bile.md

 course, the big droplet and small droplets should contain the same volume of lipids.

+> **_Hint:_** You will have to assume the shape of a lipid droplet.
+If your math
+> is rusty, then choose something simple, like a
+> [cube](https://en.wikipedia.org/wiki/Cube).
+For instance, as a starting point
+> you may think about the classical [Rubik's
+> cube](https://en.wikipedia.org/wiki/Rubik%27s_Cube) and into how many pieces
+> you could break it.
+Then continue by calculating the areas and volumes of the
+> big cube and the small cubes.

 ## Solution {#sec:bile_solution}

 To me the shape that resembles the droplet the most is